CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

-Explore the AKS on Azure Stack HCI environment
+Exercise 3: Explore the AKS on Azure Stack HCI environment
 ==============
 Overview
 -----------